-Cats have it bad in municipal shelters.
-In many open admission municipal shelters in Louisiana, a cat has a .05 percent chance of getting out of a shelter alive.
+Cats often have it bad in most open-admission shelters across the United States.
+A cat has only a one percent chance of getting out of a shelter alive in many Louisiana shelters.
 In California shelters the live release rates are frequently less than 15 percent, in Oklahoma it’s less than 5 percent.
-That’s why Wings of Rescue is proud to announce that in 2016 we flew over 1,500 cats from high kill shelters in these states to no kill facilities, largely in the Pacific Northwest.
+Cats get top priority and fly first class on all Wings of Rescue transports and we are proud to announce that as of October 1st 2019 Wings of Rescue has flown 2,323 cats to safety – which is over 500 more felines than any previous year!

-We will be keeping you updated on the progress of our historic cat flights and spay/neuter programs, and if you would like to become a part of history and help us give these kitties their honorary “wings” and new loving homes, please help by donating here.
+We will be keeping you updated on the progress of our historic cat flights and if you would like to become a part of history and help us give these kitties their honorary “wings” and new loving homes, please help by donating here.